-We live in a time where people are turning to organic products for everything in their lives — food, cat litter, cleaning supplies, and, of course, gardening tools.
+There are different types of fertilizers – organic, synthetic – except we live in a time where people are turning to organic products for everything in their lives — food, cat litter, and cleaning supplies.
+So, of course, people are looking more into organic gardening tools.
 Yet, there may still be questions about organic garden fertilizer, like is it really that much better than nonorganic options?

 Why not use synthetic fertilizers?
 Well, it’s a reasonable question.
 Most nonorganic fertilizers come with the three chemicals that plants need to grow: Nitrogen, phosphorus, and potassium.
 So what is the advantage of buying a big bag of the organic stuff that may require more investment when the smaller, less-expensive option might still work well?
 Let’s break it down.